How The Pentagon Plans To Spend That Extra $61 Billion

 "If I were the comptroller, I would want a full year, I would want a normal process, I would want less budget uncertainty," said Bob Hale, who was the comptroller of the Defense Department from 2009 to 2014.

-"By far, the biggest thing that was a thorn in my side was the budget instability and I don't see it ending," added Hale, who's now at the consulting firm Booz Allen Hamilton and an adjunct senior fellow at the Center for a New American Security.
+"By far, the biggest thing that was a thorn in my side was the budget instability, and I don't see it ending," added Hale, who is now at the consulting firm Booz Allen Hamilton and an adjunct senior fellow at the Center for a New American Security.

 The budget deal does give the military another increase next year, up to $716 billion.
 Thornberry believes this will remove some uncertainty and establish a new spending baseline.